-Christmas is still 10 days away, but it seems that all must be under control for Santa.
+Christmas is just days away, but it seems that all must be under control for Santa.
 He was recently spotted in the Mat-Su Valley taking a break by fat tire biking and kayaking, two of his favorite activities.

 The jolly old man got in contact with Dan McDonough of Lifetime Adventures last week - they are old friends who go way back.
 Dan hooked Santa up with a kayak, and they headed to Eklutna Tailrace.
 The tailrace, located on the Old Glenn Highway, typically stays ice free because of the hydroelectric power plant nearby, meaning it's a perfect winter kayaking getaway that few people know about.
 During the winter, it's a photographer's dream, as snow clings to the trees with the open water.